 The Swinging Basket Game

-This another one of those Easter games that is all about aim and hand-eye coordination—a challenge the bigger kids will certainly enjoy.
+This is another one of those Easter games that is all about aim and hand-eye coordination—a challenge the bigger kids will certainly enjoy.
 All you need is some rope, a basket, plastic Easter eggs, popcorn kernels, and tape.
 Fill your plastic eggs with popcorn kernels and tape them shut to give them a little weight.
-Then, after you hang the basket from a tree branch, line the children up and have them take turns trying to throw eggs into the basket.
+Then, after you hang your basket from a tree branch, line the children up and have them take turns trying to throw eggs into the basket.
 Once the kids get a hang of it, take up the difficulty by swinging the basket back and forth while they try to throw their eggs in.